-Accounting Scandals – The main focus of an Equity Research Analyst is to identify and predict the accounting malpractices by companies.
-In this article, we will talk about top 10 accounting scandals of all time and how these companies manipulated their financial statements.
+In this article, we will talk about the list of the top 10 accounting scandals of all time and how these companies manipulated their financial statements.

 This accounting scandal occurred in the year 2002.
 WorldCom was a telecommunication company.
 The name of WorldCom has not changed; it is MCI, Inc. now.
 The fraud happened due to the inflated assets of the company.
 Then CEO, Bernie Ebbers didn’t report the line costs by capitalizing and he also inflated the revenues of the company by recording fake entries.
 As a result, 30,000 people lost their jobs and investors lost around $180 billion.
 The internal audit team of WorldCom found out $3.8 billion fraud.
 After the fraud was discovered, WorldCom filed for bankruptcy and Ebbers got a sentence of 25 years.

 This accounting scandal happened in the year 2001.
 Enron, a commodity and energy-based service company was in trouble for removing a huge amount of debt from its balance sheet.
 As a result, the shareholders of Enron lost $74 billion.
 Many employees lost their jobs.
 Many investors and employees lost their retirement savings.
 It is one of the most cited accounting scandals of all time.
 It was the work of then CEO Jeff Skilling and former CEO Ken Lay.
 Ken Lay died even before serving time.
 Jeff Skilling was imprisoned for 24 years.
 Enron filed for bankruptcy and it was found that Arthur Anderson was also guilty of falsifying Enron’s accounts.
 Sherron Watkins had acted as an internal whistleblower.
 And the suspicions increased as Enron’s stock price increased.